Programs and Services at ACT for people living with HIV

 Social Support Network

-The Social Support Network provides monthly social outings at minimal cost to those living with HIV/AIDS.
+The Social Support Network provides monthly social outings at minimal cost to those living with HIV and AIDS.
 To find out about upcoming events, or to register, call 416-340-2437.

 Women's Coffee Night